Siddyboy/christmas-lights/ideas.md

 Power LED lihgt from traco visible?

 Other permanently on UBS charger socket?
+Use the 2 USB A Startech thing in Sid's garage.
+Wire direct from PSU.

 a